 Though this is true, the eardrum is not what you need to be concerned about.
 If you’re listening to music for extended periods at unnecessarily loud volumes, what you need to worry about is the cochlear taking damage.

 What is the Audio Quality of Bone Conduction?

-Unlike conventional headphones, they sound a little muffled and thus don’t give the noise-cancelling crisp edges that many modern headphones sport.
+Unlike conventional headphones, they sound a little muffled and thus don’t give the noise-canceling crisp edges that many modern headphones sport.

 They do have their uses, and when you want to be more aware of your surroundings while you’re listening to your music, these are still a preferred option for many.

 If the quality of the audio is a priority, and you’re expecting it to be equivalent to regular headphones, you will be disappointed.

 Final Thoughts on How Do Bone Conduction Headphones Work

 Bone conduction headphones are by no means new, but the technology is incredibly useful in both the diagnosis of hearing impairments and a solution for them.

 Though they still pose the same “threat” to the cochlea as the traditional headphones, they leave the ear open for other input while remaining quiet.

 All in all, this technology was able to help bypass the eardrum for the usage of those with hearing impairments, and everyday users who need to be able to hear both the audio of the headphone and the world around them simultaneously.